mfdoof/PasswordManager_OOP/README.md

 The application is already configured to use SSL by default through the connection URL specified in ConnectionManager.java.
 The connection string includes the parameter sslMode=VERIFY_IDENTITY, which enforces secure communication and verifies the identity of the MySQL server.
 No additional setup is required within the application code; as long as your MySQL server has SSL enabled, the connection will automatically be encrypted and verified.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+!Known Limitations and What’s Missing!

+UI does not yet display Created At and Updated At timestamps for accounts.

+No confirmation dialogs after adding, updating, or deleting entries.

+Limited error and validation messages displayed in the UI (handled internally only).

+Search and filtering features are basic and can be improved for usability.

+Show Password button could include an auto-hide or copy-to-clipboard with timeout feature.

+Minimal UI design — lacks theming, spacing adjustments, and dark mode support.

+Database connection errors show generic messages; could use more descriptive ones.

+No export or backup feature for encrypted account data.

+No dedicated config file for customizing DB credentials or timeout settings.

+No logging system for tracking actions, vault status, or database issues.